Pomeranian Temperament & Personality Guide

 Behavior Around Other Pets

 Care that accounts for breed predispositions leads to earlier detection and better prevention.
-Pomeranians have particular requirements based on their small size, heavy shedding level, and genetic predispositions to luxating patella and collapsed trachea.
+Pomeranians bring a small build, a heavy shedding pattern, and breed-specific health risk around luxating patella and collapsed trachea — each of those shifts routine care in a different direction.

 Exercise Expectations